pote/disc/README.md

 | `'queue'`     | (String) The queue from which this job was picked up. |
 | `'id'`        | (String) Disque's job ID.                             |

-## PowerUps
+## Celluloid PowerUps

-Disc workers can run just fine on their own, but if you're using [Celluloid](https://github.com/celluloid/celluloid) you might want Disc to take advantage of it and spawn multiple worker threads per process, doing this is trivial!
+Disc workers can run just fine on their own, but if you happen to be using [Celluloid](https://github.com/celluloid/celluloid) you might want Disc to take advantage of it and spawn multiple worker threads per process, doing this is trivial!
 Just require Celluloid before your init file: